 Difficulty: Easy

-This trail, which can be found south of Baltimore, is a shorter and easier one to test your mettle.
-It’s a mere 2.9-mile trail from Lake Kittamaqundi to Wilde Lake Loop.
+This trail south of Baltimore is shorter and easier.
 It should take you a mere 55 minutes at a leisurely pace.
 This trail is great for road biking, running and walking.
-I would suggest that you park at Lake Kittamaqundi pier, adjacent to the Mall in Columbia, where there is plenty of parking.
+I suggest you park at the Lake Kittamaqundi pier, adjacent to The Mall in Columbia, where there is plenty of parking.

-You will most likely encounter lots of other people out exploring the community’s trail.
-The best time of year to go is April to September, and dogs are welcomed on a leash.
-Just remember to consider this trail is like a hobbit’s tale — you have to get “there and back again!” — it is not a complete loop and you will have to backtrack to return to your car.
+You will most likely encounter lots of other people out exploring the trail.
+The best time of year to go is April to September, and dogs are welcome on a leash.
+Just remember this trail is like a hobbit’s tale: You have to get “there and back again!”
+It is not a complete loop, so you will have to backtrack to return to your car.

 The best part about this trail, though, is not the trail, the views or even the people you encounter along the way — it’s the many pubs and restaurants in the area.
 So, grab a couple of mates, hit the trail and hoist a few cold ones after the hike.
 Think about bringing a designated driver or using a ride-hailing app if you decide to drink later.